-Dimes to doughnuts they wouldn’t all type in the same thing, even if some of them were asking the same question.
+They wouldn’t all type in the same thing, even if some of them were asking the same question.

 The odd blog here and there means that you’re only serving a small proportion of your potential audience because you’re only answering one question out of a hundred.

 So how do you create a bevvy of great, relevant content that will get Google and your customers hot under the collar?

-That’s easy.
-You need a plan.
+You need a content plan.

-Plans allow you to really get under the skin of your industry and answers all those important questions.
+Plans allow you to really get under the skin of your industry and answer all those important questions.
 They also stop you from getting overwhelmed by the size of the task in front of you.

 Firmly wearing our positive hats however, lots of blog topics means lots of lovely content that your audience are crying out for.
-High fives all round.

-Combining tools like answerthepublic.com, Moz.com and Google Analytics you can identify the keywords your site currently ranks for – this can be a little sobering at times, the search volume against the keywords you want to rank for and the kind of questions that your audience is asking around them.
+Combining tools like answerthepublic.com, Moz.com and Google Analytics you can identify the keywords your site currently ranks for – this can be a little sobering at times, looking at the search volume against the keywords you want to rank for and the kind of questions that your audience is asking around them.

-With Google expecting businesses to create regular, highly focused, relevant content – and down ranking those who don’t – it’s never been more important to approach content in a structured and measurable way.
+Your industry knowledge is mighty.
+But with Google expecting businesses to create regular, highly focused, relevant content – and down ranking those who don’t – it’s never been more important to approach content in a structured and measurable way.

 Our Marketing Automation Academy provides an abundance of information on creating content.
 We also host challenges every three weeks that push members to really action strategic level changes to their marketing.
 One of these challenges is totally focused on creating a data-driven content plan.